Last updated: Oct, 2020

 Time's Paradigm: PART SIX - Travel

-If the invariance of light speed is a requirement only of linear models for progression and does not apply to cyclical time, then during space-flight present moments may become detached.
-In other words, time dilation may not apply and astronauts might indeed experience time transference into the past.
+The prognosis for time travel: If the invariance of light speed is a requirement only of linear models for progression and does not apply to cyclical time, then during space-flight present moments may become detached.
+In other words, time dilation may not apply and astronauts might indeed experience time transference into the past -- breaking the light barrier.

-Following directly on from the last chapter, which considered the implications of a Universal Contraction of matter (UC) due to cyclical time progression, the fundamental reason for a perceived flow of time is revealed.
-Time is the register of physical collapse.
+The last chapter gave us Universal Contraction (UC), proposing that time is the register of physical collapse.
+Universal Contraction of matter due to cyclical time progression, is the fundamental purpose behind time's passage.
 If a body increases in velocity its rate of contraction reduces making it appear to observers that it has increased in mass.
 Equally, by travelling slower through the cosmos bodies contract more quickly, this would amount to them being propelled more swiftly through time.

 Universal Contraction Summarised